tosintubi/bookie-map/README.md

 ## 🧐 About <a name = "about"></a>

-Bookie-Map is the backend of <b>Yakitabu</b>, a Peer to Peer Book Loan App.
+Bookie-Map core is the backend of <b>Bookie</b>, a Peer to Peer Book Loan App.

 ## 💻 Tech <a name = "tech"></a>